-The school will be able to measure some areas of its curriculum against National Standards by completing Statutory National Assessments.
+The school will be able to measure some areas of its curriculum against National Standards by completing National Assessments in the school years when children will be 5, 7 and 11 years old.
 It will be able to use the results as a measure to evaluate the success of the School's Curriculum, by making comparisons with national benchmarks.